-Note: WMI user names and passwords are encrypted.
+Note: Windows passwords are encrypted.

-To delete a Windows protocol setting:
+To delete a set of Windows credentials:

 - 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of Windows credentials, then click Delete. - 3 Click OK to save the protocol changes.
 The set of Windows credentials are removed.